-Her diverse employment history includes the fields of counselling, education, health, executive recruitment, information technology and hospitality, leading to the development of her excellent interpersonal, communication and organizational skills.
+Her diverse employment history includes the fields of counselling, coaching, education, health, executive recruitment, information technology and hospitality, leading to the development of her excellent interpersonal, communication and organizational skills.
 She has worked in various cities in Australia, South-East Asia, Europe and North America.

 In March 2011, she graduated from the Vancouver College of Counsellor Training (VCCT) with a Diploma in Professional Counselling with a Certificate in Career Exploration & Development Skills.
 Her professional career began at the Course and Careers Centre of Monash University after graduation.
 Responsibilities included advising international and mature age prospective students regarding applications and admissions procedures for the largest university in the Southern Hemisphere.
 She also facilitated the creation and delivery of career skills workshops and conferences for students and graduates.
 The various industries and roles in her background include student adviser, office administration, customer service, technical support, sales, marketing and management.

-Her work with clients is customized according to individual needs as she seeks to create trust with her clients to feel comfortable expressing themselves in a way that is uniquely at their own pace, balanced with a sense of structure and goals in the career counselling setting.
-She displays versatility in her work adapting from personal counselling themes such as grief, loss, anxiety, depression and self esteem issues to career themes helping clients determine vocational direction and to overcome that lost and overwhelming feeling, all the way to the pragmatic job search strategies including resume and interview coaching.
+Her work with clients is customized according to individual needs as she seeks to create trust with her clients to feel comfortable expressing themselves in a way that is uniquely at their own pace, balanced with a sense of structure and goals in the career counselling/coaching setting.
+She displays versatility in her work adapting from personal themes such as grief, loss, anxiety, depression and self-esteem issues to career themes helping clients determine vocational direction and to overcome that stuck, lost and overwhelming feeling, all the way to the strategic career management with pragmatic job search solutions including personal branding, resume and interview coaching.
 She also enjoys group work and presentations in private and corporate settings.